Luxed/nvim-config/notes.md

 - Add support for LinQ query syntax
 - `in` in linq query should be a "keyword", not a "repeat" (maybe it could be a keyword everywhere?)
 - function with generic (without `this.`) gets highlighted as a Type
+- Only highlight `group` keyword in linq queries
+- Properties not folded
+- `partial` keyword not highlighted (maybe only on methods?)
+- `this` keyword on extension methods not highlighted
+- highlight `base` as Constructor?